-You know that app you love on your phone?
-That computer game that kept you transfixed for hours as a middle schooler?
+You know that smartphone app you rely on?
+That computer game that kept you transfixed for hours as a kid?
 That program that helps you budget and track expenditures?
 Software developers created all of them.

-According to the Bureau of Labor Statistics (BLS), software developers are the creative, brainstorming geniuses behind computer programs.
+Software developers are the creative, brainstorming geniuses behind computer programs.
 While some software developers may focus on a specific program or app, others create giant networks or underlying systems that help trigger and power other programs.
 This is why there are two main classifications of developers: software applications developers and systems software developers.

 Much of the actual creation of software programs happens through the writing of code, and software developers oversee that.
-Depending on the company where he or she works, a software developer will analyze the needs of the user and then create, test and develop software that will solve a problem, bring joy or make life easier for that target market.
+Depending on the company where they work, a software developer will analyze the needs of the user and then create, test and develop software that will solve a problem, provide entertainment or simply make life easier for that target market.

-After mapping out the design, creating flowcharts and drafting out each step of the process, developers will create diagrams and models to instruct programmers how to write the code for the program.
+After mapping out the design, creating flowcharts and drafting out each step of the process, developers will build diagrams and models to instruct programmers how to write the code for the program.

 Other job duties include mapping out the software to have on record for future upgrades and enhancements, testing the software, and collaborating with other computer specialists to make sure the software is top notch and functioning properly.